pguillory/json-haml/README.md

-Tim Caswell's [jquery-haml] [1] is super handy, but it only works client-side.
+Tim Caswell's [jquery-haml] [1] is super handy, but it only works client-side, not server-side.
 No sir!
 We must have all the sides!

   [1]: https://github.com/creationix/jquery-haml